 - Don’t make these mistakes when building an online portfolio

-- How to create your own art course on Skillshare
+- How to create your own art course on Domestika

 - Passive Income Ideas for Artists!

-Many people interested in art will definitely be looking for budget supplies and eventually they will want to make money with their art, so by adding posts that actually predicting the next step, you are making it easy for your readers to understand the topic completely.
+Many people interested in art will definitely be looking for budget supplies and eventually, they will want to make money with their art, so by adding posts that are actually predicting the next step, you are making it easy for your readers to understand the topic completely.

 This also gets you more traffic, because the reader invariably clicks on related titles, taking them to the next related post and so on.

-By doing this, you are accomplishing two things:
+By doing writing in-depth posts in your proven profitable niche, you are accomplishing three things: